 Notes

 - Roast the besan well on low flame in a heavy bottom pan.
 This is the most important thing to make good besan ladoo.
-If you don't roast the besan well, the ladoos will have a raw taste.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+If you don’t roast the besan well, the ladoos will have a raw taste.
+See the recipe step-by-step images when making this so you can see how the texture of the besan changes as it cooks.

-- Be patient and stir on: Making Besan Ladoo is a lot of arm work and you need to keep stirring continuously.
+- Be patient and stir on: Making Besan Ladoo is a lot of arm work, and you need to keep stirring continuously.
 This is crucial for the besan to cook uniformly and not burn.

 Hi Meeta- I have found roasting besan in a microwave provides as good results as on the stove top but is way less laborious.